 2018 and thereafter

-The following solvency measures will be in effect for 2014:
+The following solvency measures are in effect for 2015:

 Be an active partner in helping to improve UC payment integrity.
 Notify the department within seven days of the offer by faxing form UC-1921W to 717-772-0378.